Getting Started

 There are many different use cases for the Sila API that will allow you to use many different endpoints.
 However, below we have outlined the a basic endpoint flows that all applications must start with:

-• AUTH - Sila uses the Elliptic Curve Digital Signature Algorithm (ECDSA) for authentication of API requests.
+Sila continues to provide support for the Elliptic Curve Digital Signature Algorithm (ECDSA) authentication method.

 Generating a specified blockchain address (wallet) is part of this flow and happens before the /register endpoint call.
 If you are using Sila Native SDK you can use the Wallet Generation code provided in the applicable SDK documentation.